Skip to main content

 New playbook

-Opening the playbook will present a black screen with a Start node and an End node.
+11. Click Update.
+The playbook will display a black screen with a Start node and an End node.
 These nodes dictate the beginning and the end of the playbook's automation sequence.
-They can be dragged and dropped anywhere on the screen to allow for multiple integrations and conditional statements to be executed.
+You can drag and drop them anywhere on the screen to allow you space to add multiple nodes between them.

 Add node